 |

-IBZ Digital Productions, Inc., Boulder,
+Digital Productions, Inc., Boulder, CO/Frankfurt

-Colorado/Frankfurt Germany Senior
+Germany

-Architect / Team Lead: October 1991 – June 1993 Designed
+Team Lead: October 1991 – June 1993 (1-year+7-months; company

-and implemented Hierarchical Storage Management file-system for
+Designed and implemented Hierarchical Storage

-optical disk jukeboxes.
-This flagship product facilitated
+Management file-system for optical disk jukeboxes.
+This

-the sale of the company.
+flagship product facilitated the sale of the company.

 |